juniorboos/analytics-scrapper/README.md

 # 📊 Analytics scrapper

 This Chrome Extension lets you upload one or more CSV files and automatically appends their data into a Google Sheet.
 Each CSV is treated as a separate table, inserted horizontally with custom formatting.
-Perfect if you're poor like me and want to keep your analytics after 30 days.
+Perfect if you're poor like me and want to keep your analytics data after 30 days.

 ---